NXT TakeOver: XXV: Storylines

-The card comprised five matches.
-The matches resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters that built tension and culminated in a wrestling match or series of matches.
-Results were predetermined by WWE's writers on the NXT brand, while storylines were produced on their weekly television program, NXT.
+The event included matches that resulted from scripted storylines.
+Results were predetermined by WWE's writers on the NXT brand, while storylines were produced on WWE's weekly television program, NXT.

-At TakeOver: New York, Johnny Gargano defeated Adam Cole in a two-out-of-three falls match to win the vacant NXT Championship.
-On the May 15, 2019 episode of NXT, a rematch between the two for the title was scheduled for TakeOver: XXV.
+At TakeOver: New York, Johnny Gargano defeated Adam Cole in a two out of three falls match to win the vacant NXT Championship.
+On the May 15 episode of NXT, following more weeks of feuding, a rematch between the two for the title was scheduled for TakeOver: XXV.